Aiden Moffat

-Aiden Robert Moffat (born 28 September 1996) is a British racing driver currently competing in the British Touring Car Championship for LKQ Euro Car Parts Racing with WSR.
+Aiden Robert Moffat (born 28 September 1996) is a British racing driver who is currently driving in the British Touring Car Championship for LKQ Euro Car Parts with Power Maxed Racing.
 He became the youngest driver ever to compete in the BTCC when he made his debut at the Knockhill round of the 2013 season.

 Career

 British Touring Car Championship

 Moffat driving the Laser Tools Racing Chevrolet Cruze at Donington Park during the 2014 British Touring Car Championship season.

-Moffat made his début in the British Touring Car Championship with Finesse Motorsport in the Jack Sears Trophy for S2000 cars at the Knockhill round of the 2013 season at the age of 16 years, 10 months and 28 days, less than 12 months after racing in the Ginetta Junior series finale at Brands Hatch.
+Moffat made his début in the British Touring Car Championship with Finesse Motorsport in the Jack Sears Trophy for S2000 cars at the Knockhill round of the 2013 season at the age of 16 years, ten months and 28 days, less than 12 months after racing in the Ginetta Junior series finale at Brands Hatch.
 This beat the record for youngest driver set by Tom Chilton when he made his debut in 2002 at the age of 17 years and 17 days.

-He missed the round at Rockingham due to clashing with his other racing commitments, prior to the next round at Silverstone he switched to Tony Gilham Racing where he would drive an NGTC Volkswagen CC for the remaining two rounds of the season.
+Moffat missed the round at Rockingham due to clashing with his other racing commitments, prior to the next round at Silverstone he switched to Tony Gilham Racing where he would drive an NGTC Volkswagen CC for the remaining two rounds of the season.

 Moffat competing at Knockhill during the 2021 British Touring Car Championship.

 He failed to score a point in the opening round of the 2017 BTCC Season, but took his first win in the next round at Donington Park.
 He would add a second victory in the final round at Brands Hatch.

+For the 2018 BTCC season, Moffat continued with Laser Tools Racing, where he had been since the 2014 season.
+In September 2018, he scored maximum points with a win in the 3rd race in the penultimate round at Silverstone.
+Overall, he finished 12th in the overall drivers' standings and came 6th in the Independents' Trophy.

+2019 came with a big change for Moffat and his team, Laser Tools Racing.
+Laser Tools made the bold switch from the front wheel drive of the Mercedes-Benz A-Class, to the rear-wheel-drive of the Infiniti Q50.
+This was the first time a Q50 appeared on the championship grid since 2015.
+The Q50 made its long awaited debut at Snetterton.
+Moffat came 21st, 20th, and 20th again at Snetterton.
+Like 2018, Moffat surprisingly excelled with the Infiniti at Silverstone, earning a 2nd place finish in Race 3.
+At the end of the season, Moffat placed 18th in the main Drivers' championship, with 89 points.